nirajpandkar/thought-of-the-day/README.md

 ##To do:

-1. random() should take category of thought as a parameter

-2. Find a way to build an internal thoughts json
+1. Find a way to build an internal thoughts json